FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Attacks/XSS.md

 ---

 # XSS
-**Definition**: A “Cross Site Scripting” attack is where someone manages to execute a script on the client-side, can give access to session tokens and cookies.
+**Definition**: Cross-Site Scripting (XSS) is a type of attack where an attacker injects malicious scripts into content from otherwise trusted websites.
+This allows the attacker to execute scripts in the victim's browser, potentially stealing cookies, session tokens, or other sensitive information.

 **Context/Example**: An attacker types:
 ```HTML